 Welcome to the CU Hip Preservation Program

 Our program offers patients both surigcal and non-surgical options utilizing the latest technologies to diagnosis, manage and treat hip conditions and hip pain.
+Our passion is diagnosing, analyzing, and treating the full spectrum of hip and pelvis disorders.

 While there are many physicians who perform hip surgeries, our service is dedicated to the preservation of the hip and the prolonging of high level physical activity.
 Few physicians perform hip arthroscopy, and even fewer execute complex realignment procedures of the pelvis and upper femur.
 Given the difficulty of accurately diagnosing hip problems, patients often exhaust possibilities through countless visits to multiple physicians.